 They're more in danger of getting shot by one of themselves than anything else.

-Well, not critical of the agents.
+Well, I'm not critical of the agents.

 They don't have the option of saying no.

-I mean, they're they're given an order.
+I mean, they're given an order.

-They have to do their job, or else they're going to lose their job.
+They have to do their job or else they're going to lose their job.

-So I can't blame them, but it this order had to come from somebody, and I assume if it's you believe it's Weissman, because those are his past tactics, doesn't that also mean that Mueller signed off on it?
+And I assume if you believe it's Weissman, because those are his past tactics, doesn't that also mean that Mueller signed off on it?

-Muller signed off on it, and I would guess that Christopher Ray signed off on it.
+And I would guess that Christopher Ray signed off on it.

 Good grief.

-Uh David Schoen, you've been a criminal defense attorney and a civil liberties attorney for many years.
+David Schoen, you've been a criminal defense attorney and a civil liberties attorney for many years.

 What do you think of these tactics?